myang5t3r/myReactPortfolio/README.md

 ## Description

 This project showcases my professional portfolio build with React.
 Modules such as react, react-router-dom, and react-bootstrap is used to dynamically render the application without calling back to a server.
 This optimizes the performance of the web-app and is clear why React is highly used.
 React allows us the manipulate the virtual dom which proves a positive user experience, allowing the user to seamlessly traverse the web application.
-Vanilla Javascript and Node.js is also used in the applications to hand useEffects and Events.
+Vanilla Javascript and Node.js is also used in the applications to handle events.
 To put my personal touches to the styling I also used CSS to style/customize particular elements

 ---